🟣 Purple Dot winding down your plan? See our Migration Guide →

 Can I mix pre-order and regular products in the same cart?

 Yes, although only 37.9% of stores in our dataset permit mixed carts.
-A lot of merchants prefer isolated pre-order workflows to avoid confusion with their fulfilment workflows.
-However, mixed carts are totally do-able and can be a great way to increase average order value.
-If you allow mixed carts, we reccomend placing some test pre-orders first to see if your 3PL and ERP handle fulilment holds, or whether a rule based workflow is needed.
+Many merchants prefer isolated pre-order workflows to avoid complications with their fulfillment processes.
+However, mixed carts can increase average order value.
+If you allow mixed carts, place some test pre-orders first to verify your 3PL and ERP handle fulfillment holds correctly.

 How do pre-orders affect my Shopify inventory management?

 Pre-order apps place fulfillment holds on pre-order items, preventing them from flowing to your 3PL or fulfillment system prematurely.
-This keeps pre-orders separate from regular orders.
 When ready to fulfill, you release holds and orders process normally.
 Advanced apps integrate with Shopify inventory systems to trigger automatic charging when stock arrives.
+For more, read our pre-order inventory management guide.

 What’s the typical pre-order cancellation rate?

 Across our platform, approximately 5.4% of pre-orders get cancelled on average, with 2023 seeing the highest rate at 7.1%.
 Cancellation rates increase with longer lead times and poor communication.
-Keep customers engaged with regular updates and realistic delivery estimates to minimize cancellations.
+Keep customers engaged with regular updates and realistic delivery estimates.

 Should I offer early-bird discounts for pre-orders?